gramiojs/documentation/docs/rate-limits.md

 ---
+title: How to solve rate limit errors from Telegram Bot API with GramIO
 head:
     - - meta
-      - property: "title"
-        content: How to solve rate limit errors from Telegram Bot API with GramIO

-    - - meta
       - name: "description"
-        content: Read more about how to solve rate limit (too many requests) errors from Telegram Bot API with GramIO.
-How to use auto-retry plugin or build a broadcast queue and more.
+        content: How to solve rate limit (too many requests) errors from Telegram Bot API with GramIO using auto-retry plugin or a broadcast queue.

     - - meta
       - name: "keywords"